-I can’t help feeling it’s apt that I should be blogging about stress on a day when the computer’s been condemned by the repair man and I’ve just had to climb into a communal bin to retrieve the keys my mother managed to throw in along with her rubbish.
+I can’t help feeling it’s apt that I should be blogging about stress in the workplace on a day when the computer’s been condemned by the repair man and I’ve just had to climb into a communal bin to retrieve the keys my mother managed to throw in along with her rubbish.

 On a pressure scale of 1-10, I’d say I’m hovering around nine and am fit to explode if just one more thing conspires to defeat me today.
 I am taking some comfort, however, from research that shows I’m probably not alone in my agitation.

-Stress is rife in the workplace and has now become the most common cause of long-term sickness absence.
+Stress in the workplace is rife, and has now become the most common cause of long-term sickness absence.
 In a recent CIPD survey, 44 per cent of employees said they were under excessive pressure, either every day or at least once or twice a week.
 UK plc is clearly cracking under the strain – and it’s a problem that employers need to take seriously.

 Of course businesses do have a legal responsibility to manage their work in a way that keeps stress to a minimum.
 But it’s not just about paying lip service to the legislation.